t-silvers/pyrty/README.rst

 Notes
 =====

 :code:`pyrty` was mainly designed for personal use.
-This is a pre-alpha release without a functioning setup, and many limitations aren't currently documented.
+This is a pre-alpha release without a functioning setup, and many limitations aren't documented.
 The API is subject to change.
 Feel free to report any issues on the issue tracker. :code:`pyrty` is only tested on Linux and MacOS.

 Note that :code:`pyrty` utilizes conda extensively for environment creation, and creates environment and files liberally without warning.
 This behavior is of course not desirable for most users.